-See Annual Financial Statements - note 4 - Significant Accounting Judgments and Estimates.
+See Annual Financial Statements - note 4 - Material Accounting Judgments and Estimates.

-13. Risks and Uncertainties
+12. Risks and Uncertainties

-At the present time, Unigold does not hold any interest in a mining property in production.
-The Corporation's viability and potential successes lie in its ability to develop, exploit and generate revenue out of mineral deposits.
-Revenues, profitability and cash flow from any future mining operations involving the Corporation will be influenced by precious and/or base metal prices and by the relationship of such prices to production costs.
+At the present time, Unigold does not hold any interest in a producing mining property.
+The Corporation's viability and potential successes lie in its ability to develop, exploit, and generate revenue out of mineral deposits.
+Revenues, profitability, and cash flow from any future mining operations involving the Corporation will be influenced by precious and/or base metal prices and by the relationship of such prices to production costs.
 Such prices have fluctuated widely and are affected by numerous factors beyond the Corporation's control.